Ulterius/server/README.md

 Plugins
 ----
-Ulterius currently (kinda) supports the following plugins:
+Ulterius currently (kinda) supports the plugins, data cannot be returned and they run in a sandbox.

-* Torrent client
-* More to come!

 Development
 ----